bids-standard/bids-specification/src/99-appendices/09-entities.md

 the file names, but also the internal file pointers will be updated.
 It is RECOMMENDED that .fif files with multiple parts use the `split-<index>` entity to indicate each part.

+## res

+Full name: Resolution

+Format: `res-<label>`

+Definition: Resolution of regularly sampled N-dimensional data.
+MUST have a corresponding `Resolution` metadata field to provide interpretation.

+This entity is only applicable to derivative data.

+## den

+Full name: Density

+Format: `den-<label>`

+Definition: Density of non-parametric surfaces.
+MUST have a corresponding `Density` metadata field to provide interpretation.

+This entity is only applicable to derivative data.

+## label

+Full name: Label

+Format: `label-<label>`

+Definition: Tissue-type label, following a prescribed vocabulary.
+Applies to binary masks and probabilistic/partial volume segmentations that describe a single tissue type.

+This entity is only applicable to derivative data.

+## desc

+Full name: Description

+Format: `desc-<label>`

+Definition: When necessary to distinguish two files that do not otherwise have a distinguishing entity, the `_desc-<label>` keyword-value SHOULD be used.

+This entity is only applicable to derivative data.